Ajebo: Early life and education

 Nehemiah was born and raised in Surulere, Lagos, Nigeria.
 He developed a passion for comedy and storytelling at an early age.
 He attended the Nigerian Navy Secondary School, Abeokuta and finished in 2004.
 He proceeded to attend the University of Nigeria, Nsukka, where he studied Mass Communication between 2006 and 2010.

-He started do to comedy during in Secondary School and University.
+He started to do comedy in Secondary School and University.
 He later earned a master's degree in Mass Communication in 2016 at The University of Lagos.

 Career

 Nehemiah's first paid event was hosting a wedding at 14 years old.
 At his early stage he got support from his parents; his mom paid him stipends for every free gig he performed to encourage him.

 He changed his stage name from MCErem to Ajebo due to other comedians nicknamed him "Ajebo", a Nigerian slang used to describe someone born into wealth.

 He started working with NaijaFM, Lagos in 2011, and in 2016, he resigned to fully run his animation production startup.

+Nehemiah is the creator of the Tegwolo cartoon.